tommyvange/Desktop-Shortcut-Management-Scripts/readme.md

 ### Description
 The remove shortcut script removes a specified desktop shortcut.

+Just comment out the lines and populate the data.
+The script will then use this data instead of requiring CLI arguments or conmfig.json

 ### Usage
 To run the remove shortcut script, use the following command: